 Can we add more fruits?

-Can we add more beans, peas, and lentils for protein?
+Can we add more beans, peas and lentils for protein?

 Can we use unprocessed meats like poultry and fish when we eat animal protein?